taniaolvera04/taniaolvera04/README.md

 - [ ] Learn more about Operating Systems
 - [ ] Build something I'm proud of 💜

-## 🍓 Fun Fact
+## 🌱 Why I Learn

+I didn't choose Computer Engineering just to earn a degree.

-I love creating projects that help me understand how computers work from the inside out.
+I chose it because I genuinely want to understand how computers work and become the best engineer I can be.

+I know the journey won't always be easy, but I believe that every challenge, every bug, and every mistake is another opportunity to learn.

-My goal isn't just to learn programming—it's to understand the systems behind it.
+My goal isn't to do the minimum required to pass.

+It's to build a strong foundation, keep improving every day, and become an engineer who truly understands the systems behind the code.

+I want to become a little better than I was yesterday.

+*"One day better than yesterday."* 💜

+---

 <div align="center">

 ### 🌸 Thanks for stopping by!

-*"Still learning.
-Still building.
-One commit at a time."* 💜
+*"Learning never stops.
+Neither do I."* 💜

 </div>